Active & Healthy Families

 Active & Healthy Families (AHF) is a family-based medical group appointment program of Contra Costa County Public Health Clinic Services located in Contra Costa County, California.
 The program consists of five-2 hour sessions every other week for 10 weeks, which teaches healthy eating and exercise habits.

 The AHF program is a model intended for low-income families in the prevention and treatment of childhood obesity who are served by Federally Qualified Health Centers (FQHC).
-This program is currently offered in three of Contra Costa County's federally qualified health clinics and has been replicated by FQHCs in two other counties in Northern California.
+This program is currently offered in selected Contra Costa County's federally qualified school-based clinics and has been replicated by FQHCs in two other counties in Northern California.

 Goal of the AHF Program and the Stages of Change Approach

 The AHF program is designed as first level of family education and support regarding obesity prevention and lifestyle modification.
 The Four Stages of Change model is the approach used in helping participants succeed in adopting healthier lifestyle/behaviors.